RMAICE/car-taxi-test/README.md

 3. run `docker-compose up` to start
 4. service should be working on `localhost:8080`

-`node_modules` folder will be empty and can create issues with suggestion in IDE.
+`node_modules` folder could be empty and can create issues with suggestion in IDE.
 So run `npm i` locally

 ## Routes